ejedev/TwitchCommand/README.md

 # Upcoming features
 - More modules (password recovery and screenshot coming soon.)
 - Download & execute supporting all file types.
-- Removing the requirement for 'true' in commands (proper scrubbing.)
 - A builder to simplify making the program as well as making it an exe.
 - Command line based control module as an alternative to the twitch website.